QuanHoangNgoc/Data-Preprocessing-and-Analysis-CS106-Python-ML-/README.md

 Contributions are welcome!
 If you found this project helpful, please give it a ⭐ to show your support and help others discover it.

 ## ✨ Author
-This project was created by [Your Name].
+This project was created by [Quan Hoang Ngoc].
 You can follow my work and connect with me on GitHub.

 [![GitHub](https://img.shields.io/github/followers/quanhoangngoc?style=social)](https://github.com/quanhoangngoc)

 ## ❤️ Donate
-If you enjoyed this project, consider supporting me by starring the repository!
+If you enjoyed this project, consider supporting me by starring in the repository!